Social conservatives can’t let GOP become the party of ‘gay family values’

 Social conservatives are going to see more of these sorts of baseless attacks on Biblical marriage if they let moderates like Meijer and Kirk and gay men like Grenell run the show.

-It’s up to grassroots Christians to ensure that Republican politicians in the future will reverse homosexual “marriage” the same way they’ve successfully forced them to take up the cause of overturning legal abortion.
+It’s up to grassroots Christians to ensure that Republican politicians will reverse homosexual “marriage” the same way they’ve successfully forced them to take up the cause of overturning abortion.

 If religious Americans are simply content with getting pro-life laws, so be it.
 In truth, they need to strive for much more.
 If they don’t, the realignment currency underway on the political right will continue to push for the acceptance and normalization of homosexual behavior in the United States and across the world.